-- The development will not be detrimental to the maintenance of the species concerned at a favourable conservation status in the natural range". - 19.3.69 Development will not be permitted if it negatively impacts species found in the Cairngorms Nature Action Plan, UK Biodiversity Action Plan (BAP), Birds of Conservation Concerns (red and amber), or by Scottish Ministers through the Scottish Biodiversity List, including any cumulative impact, unless: - "The developer can demonstrate that the need and justification for the development outweighs the local, national or international contribution of the area of habitat or populations of species - Significant harm or disturbance to the ecological functions, continuity and integrity of the habitats or species populations is avoided, or minimized where harm is unavoidable; and appropriate compensatory and/or management measures are provided; and new habitats of commensurate or greater nature conservation value are created as appropriate to the site". - 19.3.70 Policy 5 of the LDP relates to landscape and introduces a presumption against any development that does not conserve and enhance the landscape character and special qualities of the Cairngorms National Park, including wildness, and in particular, the setting of the proposed development. - 19.3.71 Policy 8 of the LDP considers safeguarding sport and recreation facilities and states that developments which result in a reduction of these facilities will only be supported where: - "The development is ancillary to the principal use of the site as sport and recreation facilities - The development would not affect the use of the site as a sport and recreation facility - In the reduction of public access rights, or loss of the existing path network including loss of access to inland water, an appropriate or improved alternative access solution can be secured - A compensatory site of at least equal size and quality is created which is convenient to users, or an existing facility is upgraded to maintain and improve the overall capacity in the area - An audit demonstrates the development will not result in the loss of provision of services used by the affected community, and that no alternative site is available". - 19.3.72 Policy 9 of the LDP considers the importance of conserving cultural heritage in the Cairngorms National Park.
-This includes internationally significant listed buildings, archaeological remains, historic gardens and landscapes, important architectural and historic landscapes and ancient routes through the park. - National designations - 19.3.73 Developments impacting on a scheduled monument, listed building and inventory gardens, landscapes and battlefields should: - "Have no adverse effect on a structure or other remains of human activity or their setting.
-This may require remains to be preserved in situ, within an appropriate setting - Conserve and enhance any structure or other remains - Enhance its character, and the contribution it makes to the cultural heritage of the National Park". - 19.3.74 If a development will have a significant adverse impact the proposals must: - "Demonstrate that the effect is clearly outweighed by social and economic benefits
+- 19.3.73 The developer will be required to undertake a comprehensive survey of the area's natural environment where there is evidence that a habitat or species may be present.
+A species/ habitat protection plan should be submitted where necessary to set out measures to avoid, reduce or mitigate effects. - 19.3.74 Policy 5 of the LDP relates to landscape and introduces a presumption against any development that does not conserve and enhance the landscape character and special qualities of the CNP, including wildness, and in particular, the setting of the proposed development. - 19.3.75 Policy 8 considers safeguarding sport and recreation facilities and states that developments which result in a reduction of these facilities will only be supported where:

-• Minimise and mitigate any adverse effects on the asset or its setting through appropriate siting, layout, scale, design and construction".
+- "The development is ancillary to the principal use of the site as sport and recreation facilities - The development would not affect the use of the site as a sport and recreation facility - In the reduction of public access rights, or loss of the existing path network including loss of access to inland water, an appropriate or improved alternative access solution can be secured - A compensatory site of at least equal size and quality is created which is convenient to users, or an existing facility is upgraded to maintain and improve the overall capacity in the area - An audit demonstrates the development will not result in the loss of provision of services used by the affected community, and that no alternative site is available" - 19.3.76 Policy 9 of the LDP considers the importance of conserving cultural heritage in the CNP.
+This includes internationally significant listed buildings, archaeological remains, historic gardens and landscapes, important architectural and historic landscapes and ancient routes through the park. - 1.
+National designations - 19.3.77 Developments impacting on a scheduled monument, listed building and inventory gardens, landscapes and battlefields should achieve all of the following objectives: - "Have no adverse effect on a structure or other remains of human activity or their setting.
+This may require remains to be preserved in situ, within an appropriate setting - Conserve and enhance any structure or other remains - Enhance its character, and the contribution it makes to the cultural heritage of the National Park" - 19.3.78 If a development will have a significant adverse impact the proposals must: - "Demonstrate that the effect is clearly outweighed by social and economic benefits - Minimise and mitigate any adverse effects on the asset or its setting through appropriate siting, layout, scale, design and construction" - 2.
+Conservation Areas - 19.3.79 Development affecting, or proposed within, a conservation area will only be permitted if it: - "Enhances its character and is consistent with any relevant conservation area appraisal or management plan - Uses design, materials, scale, layout and siting appropriate to the site and its setting" - 3.
+Other Cultural Local Heritage - 19.3.80 Development affecting a site, feature or use of land of local or wider cultural historic significance, or its setting will only be considered if it will "protect or conserve and enhance the feature and its setting, or take reasonable measures to avoid, minimise and mitigate any adverse effects". - 19.3.81 Policy 10 of the LDP relates to protecting resources, reducing consumption and aiding communities to live a low carbon life.
+This includes: helping developments minimise adverse impacts and encourage developments to improve the environment; preserve existing resources; and protect public health.